-About the Sant Carles fortress
+Visit the Sant Carles fortress and military museum

-The fortress of Sant Carles, used to guard the bay of Palma.
+The fortress of Sant Carles used to guard the bay of Palma.

-The name of Sant Carles, is believed to derive from the vice king of Spain, Carles Coloma.
+The name of Sant Carles is believed to derive from the vice king of Spain, Carles Coloma.

-In 1662, the fortress of Sant Carles was expanded and more staff was hired.
+In 1662, the fortress of Sant Carles was expanded and more staff was hired in.
 The expansion was planned and executed by military architect, Vicente Mut Armengol (1614–1687), who besides from being architect, was a trusted astronomic and writes, who later has had a lunar crater named after him, The Mutus.

-In the beginning of the 20th century, Sant Carles worked as a hospital, then later as a prison, before it was finally made into a military museum in 1981.
+In the beginning of the 20th century Sant Carles worked as a hospital, then later as a prison, before it was finally made into a military museum in 1981.

 The military museum, is quite an interesting sight in Palma, and you can enjoy the wonderful views over the bay from the fortress.

 How to get to the military museum of Sant Carles